 Haleakala National Park Elopement Guide

 Haleakala National Park encompasses the highest and lowest parts of Maui’s east side.
 The Haleakala elopement locations are split into two districts: the Summit district and the coastal Kipahulu district.
 These areas are as vastly different as they are stunningly beautiful.
 Join me as I take you on a tour of these places and hopefully inspire you to elope here!
-You can even download my custom map of this National Park for free.
 See a Hawaiian engagement session on Maui here!

 The Hawaiian Islands & Being ‘Pono’